Locating the Toyota paint code is a very simple task.

-Toyota Check Engine Light Troubleshooting Guide
+Troubleshooting Toyota Check Engine Light

-The first thing that happens, is that your Toyota check engine light stays always on.
 Other common symptoms that you may notice include:

 Engine runs rough

-Traction Light or VSC Light come on
+Traction Light or VSC Light comes on.

-Check Engine Light flashes when accelerating
+Check Engine Light flashes when accelerating.

 Engine misfires or shakes